okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 }
 ```

-Okta custom profile fields are limited to storing primitives likes strings and numbers, but you’re using the `TodoModel` type to represent to-do items.
+Okta custom profile fields only store primitives likes strings and numbers, but you’re using the `TodoModel` type to represent to-do items.
 This service serializes the strongly-typed items to a JSON array and stores them as a string.
 It’s not the fastest data storage mechanism, but it works!

-Since you’ve created a new service class, update the line in the `Startup.cs` file to use the `OktaTodoitemService` instead of the `FakeTodoItemService`:
+Since you’ve created a new service class, update the line in the `Startup.cs` file to use the `OktaTodoItemService` instead of the `FakeTodoItemService`:

 ```csharp
 services.AddSingleton<ITodoItemService, OktaTodoItemService>();